meowyen/fintech_project2/README.md

 ## Forecasting API

 The forecasting model API is deployed to Azure as a web application.
-This API is accessed by the bot when it needs to return a forecase for a stock ticker.
+This API is accessed by the bot when it needs to return a forecast for a stock ticker.

 To try out the API on your local machine, follow these steps: